 - Getting the site prepared and keeping it clean

-To start as an HVAC helper, you generally start by completing a training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.

-The average salary of an HVAC helper will be dependent on their total experience, the region where they work and the specific company they're working for.
+An HVAC helper's salary usually depends on their total experience, the region where they work and the specific company they're working for.

-As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may have an opportunity to earn more.
-With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.
+Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
+With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, which typically earn higher salaries.